 Note: When a student reaches the age of 18 or begins attending a postsecondary institution regardless of age, FERPA rights transfer to the student.

-The items below are considered public information and may be released to third parties at the discretion of the central records staff.
+The items below are considered public information and may be released to third parties at the discretion of Hampshire College officials.
 Students may request that public information be withheld.
 Since there are important consequences of such a request, students must consult with the director of central records.

-Students complete an online 'privacy of records' form on TheHub regarding parent or guardian access, which they may change at any time.
-Students indicate whether the College may release general information on academic progress and/or copies of academic contracts to parents or guardians and whether, upon request, the College may send them copies of their evaluations.
-Other third parties may also obtain non-directory information if the student has signed a release.
+Students complete an annual 'privacy of records' form on TheHub regarding parent or guardian access, which they may change at any time.
+Ordinarily, students themselves share evaluations and Five College grades with others.
+In some cases, however, parents, guardians or individuals acting as parents in the absence of a parent or guardian, may request information from advisors, faculty, or staff.
+Students indicate whether the College may release to these individuals general information on academic progress and financial matters and/or copies of academic contracts, and whether, upon request, the College may send them copies of evaluations.
+Other third parties may obtain non-public information if the student has granted specific permission to do so.